We Love —

 Familiarise yourself with Brussels at the start of your stay with this multi-stop bus, valid for 24 hours!
 On board this open-top bus, you'll enjoy the commentary on the audioguide to learn more about the Belgian capital.

-Your Journey to Sofitel Brussels Europe 5* —
+Your journey to Brussels —

 Flights: